julianken/poligap/README.md

 Hi!
 This is the API that the front-end Ember.js application for Poligap uses to retrieve information.
 Clone the repository, `bundle install`

-The front-end application can be found[here](https://github.com/julianken/poligap-ember)
+The front-end application can be found [here](https://github.com/julianken/poligap-ember)

 Please feel free to contact me with any quesions on GitHub or my personal e-mail: julian.kennon.d@gmail.com